 }

-You can save this code in a new SwiftUI type file with the name you want.
+}This code can be saved in a new SwiftUI type file with the name you want.

-The component is a struct and it looks like the one shown in the previous example, in which it receives data as a parameter, which is what we are going to use to build the component, which we place in a Stack view or vertical stack and simply we place an image (whose component is the Image) and a text, we also use a series of functions that are known as modifiers to customize styles of these elements.
+The component is a struct and looks like the one shown in the previous example, in which it receives data as a parameter, which is what we are going to use for the construction of the component, which we place in a Stack or vertical pile type view and simply place an image (whose component is Image) and a text, we also use a series of functions known as modifiers to customize the styles of these elements.

-Now, we can use this new compound block created by us in any other component, for example, the main component:
+Now, we can use this new composite block created by us in any other component, for example, the main component:

 ScrollView(showsHorizontalIndicator: false) {